pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Ultimately, Braille is a print technology, and  in the context of a refreshable display there isn't even a page, let alone a multidimensional presentation that a dynamic webpage can provide.
 Again, this is a broad and interesting problem, again print equation layout is not a great case for special treatment.

+Similarly, Unicode math alphabets are a print technology.
+It makes sense in a print context to separate out codepoints that have very special fontface requirements.
+They work fairly terribly in terms of non-visual rendering.
+[For example, I once tested](https://mathstodon.xyz/@pkra/108231823892676435) the string `ϕ(x)=∑ₖⁿ xᵏ` and it came out as "open paren x close paren equals n-ary summation n x" (JAWS) or "x equals n-ary summation superscript n x" (NVDA) and "phi x equals to the power of n x" (Chrome speech synthesis).
+Yay us.
+Now you might argue that in the right markup, voicing could be different, e.g., automatically more verbose.
+And that's an excellent point - but I would couner that math alphabets are far from the only Unicode characters with these kinds of problems - emoji for one are even more prevalent than math alphabets to fill account names or social media postings - and a better solution would be a general one.

 ### What to want for authors

 I want to give authors the ability to express themselves well.